Wiouwash State Trail: Birnamwood to Fairmorr Road

 The conjoined trails go south out of Eland after crossing Cedar Street.
 After a short distance, cyclists notice a red barn to the west featuring a large quilt pattern graphic.
 Custom-designed quilt squares are found on 360 barns in Shawano Country.
 Entitled “Susie’s Choice”, this quilt design is on Wheeler Avenue on the barn of Rich and Susan Onesti.

-After 0.8 mile, the two trails separate.
+After nearly a mile, the two trails separate.
 An information kiosk and covered picnic table are at this junction.
 The rugged Wiouwash State Trail diverges south toward Wittenberg.
 For nearly a mile it runs by a marsh.
 After wet weather, the trail here may become soaked and filled with puddles.
 After passing a pond to the west, the trail enters a thick forest.

 After 0.6 mile, the trail passes under County Highway Q and enters Wittenberg.
 Washington Park is across from where the trail emerges onto Howard Street.
 It has a large playground, restrooms, covered picnic shelters, and a bandshell.
 It serves well as a trailhead.